VigneshSundar88/Spark/README.md

 3) TotalTime.py

-This PySpark script is to calculate the time spent by each user on watching a TV show Used Lag, when, coalesce, window functions
+This PySpark script is to calculate the time spent by each user watching a TV show Used Lag, when, coalesce, window functions